Biden vows to strengthen economy despite exploding pandemic

 “We now have the possibility ... of a vaccine starting perhaps in December or January,” Biden’s chief of staff, Ron Klain, said Sunday.
 “There are people at HHS making plans to implement that vaccine.
 Our experts need to talk to those people as soon as possible so nothing drops in this change of power we’re going to have on Jan.
 20.”

-Before his Monday address, Biden and Vice President-elect Kamala Harris held virtual meetings with AFL-CIO President Richard Trumka, General Motors CEO Mary Barra and Microsoft President and CEO Satya Nadella, among others.
+Before his Monday address, Biden and Vice President-elect Kamala Harris held virtual meetings with AFL-CIO President Richard Trumka, General Motors CEO Mary Barra and Microsoft CEO Satya Nadella, among others.

 Biden and Harris were speaking at a particularly tricky time for economic policy.